pikatchu/closedsource/book/0940-job_end.md

 The struggling Inquisitors stiffen, their movements abruptly ceasing.
 A gasp ripples through the crowd as they realize—they are no longer in control of their own bodies.

 Sebastian, Jasmina, and the other Companions watch in stunned silence.
-The Rector, standing nearby, looks on, his face unreadable.
+The Rector, standing nearby, looks on, his face filled with awe.

 The Inquisitors, now prisoners, are utterly at Leo's mercy.